johannschopplich/kirby-headless-starter/README.md

 # Kirby Headless Starter

+> [!NOTE]
-> ℹ️ Send a request with a `Authorization: Bearer test` header to the [live playground](https://kirby-headless-starter.jhnn.dev) for an example response.
+> Send a request with a `Authorization: Bearer test` header to the [live playground](https://kirby-headless-starter.jhnn.dev) for an example response.

 This starter kit provides a minimal setup for a headless Kirby site.
-Only the API is exposed, no visual data is presented.
-You will only be able to fetch JSON-encoded data – either by using Kirby's default template system or use KQL to fetch data in your consuming application.
+It lets you fetch JSON-encoded data from your Kirby site using either KQL or Kirby's default template system.

 Routing and JSON-encoded responses are handled by the internal [`kirby-headless`](https://github.com/johannschopplich/kirby-headless) plugin, specifically its [global routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/routes.php) and [API routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/api.php) for KQL.

-This project works well with [`nuxt-kql`](https://nuxt-kql.jhnn.dev).
+This project works well with [`nuxt-kql`](https://nuxt-kql.byjohann.dev).

 ## Example Projects